Orval Hobart Mowrer: Integrity therapy

 Meetings lasted at least three hours.
 No one could leave before the three hours were up, and anyone who walked out during a "run" (i.e. while the target of group confrontation) was permanently excluded from the group.
 Any language was acceptable, including profanity and yelling, but no physical violence or threat thereof.
 Feelings were to be expressed in "gut-level" language and verbal aggression was common.
 Embraces and physical expressions of affection were also common.
 All significant details of member's everyday lives were to be shared with the group, and members had contracts detailing steps they would take toward honesty and restitution.
 These agreements were recorded in a "commitment book" and the member had to answer to the group for any failure to keep a commitment.

 Mowrer dropped the term "Integrity Therapy" in favor of "Integrity Groups," to avoid the impression that it was possible to outgrow the need for Group attendance.
 He considered membership in an Integrity Group to be a lifelong commitment (members were shuffled among groups to avoid fixed relationships).
 Criticism of the Integrity Group concept centered on Mowrer's negativity about human nature, and the questionable value of investing a group with supreme authority over one's life.
-There was concern that deliberately increasing anxiety in vulnerable people could lead to a psychotic break or suicidal behavior.